Filter Review · April 17, 2026

 Test your own Brita

-The Water Test at-home kit is designed for exactly this. $50, two tests.
+The Water Test in-home kit is designed for exactly this. $75 for the kit, tests sold separately.
 Fill one 100 mL sample from your tap, fill the second from the Brita spout.
 Run both through the kit.
 The filter discs side by side will tell you if your Brita is catching anything or not.

-Microplastic particles glowing pink under blue light on a PTFE filter — at-home Water Test kit result
+Microplastic particles glowing pink under blue light on a filter disc — at-home Water Test kit result

-A real at-home test result.
+A real in-home test result.
 The kit shows you exactly what your filter is catching — and what it isn't.

 Related

-World's first at-home microplastics kit.
-Two tests.
-Free shipping.
+World's first in-home microplastics kit.
+Tests sold separately. $6.99 shipping.